Skip to main content

 • Eventbrite, Meetup, Luma.
 These services are specialised on social events, and serve as platforms to help organisers schedule, promote and manage events, while helping attendees discover and rsvp.
 They are probably the closest thing to what a "Google Maps for Events" should look like.
 By only focusing on social gatherings, they gloss over all those events that are social, but not peer organised (eg a music concert).

-• Social media.
+• Social media (including Facebook Events).
 This is probably the biggest one.
 Whatsapp groups, Instagram accounts hold massive amounts of information about what is happening and where.
 However, their incentive to expose users to as much content as possible defeats the very attempt of getting offline mentioned above.

 • Songkick and similar music concert apps are fairly popular in the music world.
-However, since they are only focused on music events, they net they cast is not wide enough to capture mainstream interest.
+However, since they are only focused on music events, they cast a net that is not wide enough to capture mainstream interest.

 • Ticketing platforms.
 Ticketmaster only promote events they manage.

 • City official web sites.
 Berlin is a great example.
-However, these are fragmented, often publicly-maintained web sites that only report geographically siloed data.
+However, these are fragmented, often publicly-maintained web sites that only report geographically specific data.

 • Fever and similar services are positioned as a commercial product rather than an index.
-While Google Maps feels like a free index (I'd say on a similar level to Wikipedia), Fever feels like a closed, commercial system, where non-monetizable events are not reported.
+In fact, while Google Maps feels like a free index (I'd say on a similar level to Wikipedia), Fever feels like a closed, commercial system, where non-monetizable events are not reported.

 • Airbnb experiences, Tripadvisor Activities and similar services all offer custom, on demand experiences that are not exactly events.

 Somehow, big tech seems to have avoided this problem so far.
-Google is probably the firm that would be best positioned to tackling the problem of events.
-In fact, event data could be presented either as a feature in their maps product, in the form of smart cards in the search engine or as a standalone product.
+Google is probably the firm that would be best positioned to tackle this kind of problem.
+In fact, event data could be presented either as a feature in their maps product, in the form of smart cards in the search engine or as a product of its own.

-I can think of a few reasons why this might not have happened yet:
+I can think of a few reasons why this kind of product does not exist yet:

 • It does not pass the toothbrush test.
-However, one can argue that some of Google Products do not pass that test either.
+However, one can argue that many of Google Products do not pass that test either (think of Google Classroom).

 • It is not profitable enough.
-However, Google seems to have shipped many products in the name of collecting information.
+However, Google seems to have shipped many products in the name of collecting data about its users.

-• Unlike information about businesses on Google Maps, information about events changes too quickly.
+• Data decay.
+Unlike information about businesses on Google Maps, information about events changes too quickly.
 However, products like Google Travel also expose information that changes quickly.

 • Businesses on Google Maps want to be found by definition.
 This is not necessarily true for events, where exclusivity is sometimes a feature.

 As per the typical aggregator, an events service is only useful as long as it has plenty of good quality content in it.
 At the same time, because data is siloed and incumbents actively protect it (it's their moat), seeding the platform becomes the biggest problem.
-Here is what I can think of:
+Here is what I can think of, besides what's already being done:

-• Gamification.
+• User-generated data and gamification.
 Very much like it helped Google Maps and StackOverflow, gamification could create soft incentives for users to help seed data.
-For example, showing how many users have viewed an event posted by another user would encourage users to participate more.
+For example, allowing users to post events and showing how many others have viewed a posted event would encourage them to participate more.

 Challenges